Shared Credential programs are either Joint- or Dual-Degree programs between the University of Alberta and a partner institution.

-- Must first be admitted to the graduate program in their Home institution
+All students must first be admitted to a graduate degree program at their Home institution.

-- Speak to their supervisor at their Home institution and, in cooperation with the Home supervisor, find and contact a supervisor at the Collaborating Institution.
+Students in thesis-based programs must speak to their supervisor at their Home institution and, in cooperation with the Home supervisor, find and contact a supervisor at the Partner Institution.